vocdoni/vochain-deployment-docs/kubernetes/README.md

 For making a full reset of the service and its data (permanent loss): `./manage.sh full-reset`

 You can get the external IP of the service with: `./manage.sh ip`

+---

+At this point **if you want your node to become validator**, you need to extract the public key from the logs:

+`docker compose logs  vocdoninode | grep publicKey`.

+Provide the public key and a fancy name to the Vocdoni team so they can upgrade your node to validator.